H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 9. The decision of the Organizers is binding in situations not covered by these regulations.
 Those decision will be published on the Discord Server.

-10. Organizers reserve the right to not allow a selected person to perform shoutcaster or stream host function in transmission from Party played in Championships.
+10. Organizers reserve the right to not allow a selected person to perform shoutcaster or stream host function in transmission from Game played in Championships.

 11. Prize pool will be publified after start of 1/8 phase of knockout phase.